HappyGnome/DCS_Scripts/Hitchtrooper Readme.md

 |rec|`aa rec`|Switch ROE to return fire and move to point (practically similar to evac for now).|

 **Responding to events**
-* If hit too many times the group will attempt to return to an evac point and request medevac
+* If hit too many times the group will attempt to return to an evac point and request medevac.
+* After requesting medevac, commands to attack are disabled (but you can still force the group to recon).
+* Intel about nearby targets is gathered periodically, and on certain events.
 * If fired upon when not attacking, the group will attempt to retreat from the threat.
 * If entire group is KIA, respawn will be possible only after a long delay (hence it can be worth completing the medevac if requested).